KTKin/S381F-Project-Student-Management-System/README.md

 - There are two data can be update in this section: `Phone` AND `Email`.
 - `Phone` with constraint of 8 digit number.
 - `Email` just a String.
+### Normal Flows - Phone
+1. Type the phone number in the input area.
+2. Press `Update` to update the phone number.
+### Successful Update
+- New phone number will replace old phone number and be show in the main page.

 ## RESTful services